 His bees gather pollen from the wildflowers, herbs and trees in the area.
 In spring, the bees land on beech, chestnut, hazel, mountain ash and sycamore trees as well as daffodils, heather, gorse, pussy willow, snowdrops and whitethorn.
 In summer, they dance on blackberry, clover, dandelion and gorse.
 Autumn and winter see the bees suck nectar from heather, ivy and privet.

 It is the combination of the environment and flora that gives Noel’s Slieve Aughty Honey a unique, fragrant and pure flavour.
 You can taste the landscape and the season in the honey.

 Noel likens it to tasting wine.
 “If you taste a Chablis or Grand Cru you get all these different flavours coming through from the land and oak.
 Honey is the same.
-Every month is a different flower, different flavours, different colours.
+Every month is a different flower, different flavour, different colour.
 When you open the jar, you are smelling the earth, the mountain and the land.
-This time of year, you open the hive and you get a lovely nutty smell from the whitethorn.
+When you open the hive you might you get a lovely nutty smell from the whitethorn.
 In a month, you’ll get a different scent from the clover and blackberry.
 Then, later on in the year, you get a really strong, distinctive smell when ivy comes into flower.
 All of those create a different taste in the honey.”

 Noel produces a seasonal Heather Honey too, which has a rich dark colour.
 It also has an intense aroma reminiscent of the hills from where the bees collected the pollen and nectar.
 “You open the lid and you can smell the mountain.
 If you spend a day walking across a bog, you get that peaty, moory smell and that’s exactly what you get in the heather honey.”